karmitdandona/Pick-Up-Chips/README.md

 * Give the user the option of playing again once the game is over, instead of just suggesting it and ending the skill.
 * [x] ~~When there's only 1 chip on the table, it should not say chip*s* in the plural form.~~
 * Use SSML instead of text so the speech outputs are more natural.
+* If user says a number (returns True for issnumber()) but the number is not a positive integer, prompt them accordingly (instead of reverting to the difficulty menu, as it currently does.)